What are the basics of the teachers’ pay structure?

-Any qualified teacher on the Main Pay Range can apply to be paid on the Upper Pay Range, not just those on the top of the Main Pay Range.
+Any qualified teacher on the MPR can apply to be paid on the UPR.

-Paragraph 15.2 of the STPCD provides that for an application to be successful, the relevant body must be satisfied that the teacher is: “highly competent in all elements of the relevant standards; and that the teacher’s achievements and contribution to an education setting or settings are substantial and sustained”.
-Teachers who apply successfully to be paid on the Upper Pay Range will be then paid at a rate on the range decided by the school.
-The right to be paid on the UPR only applies, however, while employed in that school.
+The STPCD provides that for an application to be successful, the relevant body must be satisfied that the teacher is “highly competent in all elements of the relevant standards; and that the teacher’s achievements and contribution to an education setting or settings are substantial and sustained”.
+Teachers who apply successfully to be paid on the UPR will be paid at a rate on the range decided by the school.
+The right to be paid on the UPR only applies while employed in that school.

 The NEU strongly advises all eligible teachers to apply for threshold assessment.
 In recent years, half of eligible teachers have been failing to apply even though the large majority who do apply succeed in their applications.

-The STPCD provides three payment bands, TLR1, TLR2 and TLR3 bands, which govern the values of TLR payments.
-Governing bodies can establish more than one level of TLR payment within each TLR band as well as the value of TLR payments at each level.
+The STPCD provides three payment bands, TLR1, TLR2 and TLR3, which govern the values of the payments.
+Governing bodies can establish more than one level of TLR payment within each band as well as the value of the payments at each level.
 There is no longer any prescribed minimum differential between each level of TLR payment in a school.

 TLR1 and TLR2 payments should be allocated on a permanent basis, so that teachers continue to receive the payments unless they leave the school or responsibilities are reorganised.
 TLR1 and TLR2 payments should not be allocated on a temporary basis other than in circumstances such as cover for sickness, maternity or secondment or pending a permanent appointment.